mantidproject/mantid/dev-docs/source/Testing/SliceViewer/SliceViewer.rst

         OutputExtents='-4,4,-4,4,-0.25,0.25',
         OutputBins='101,101,1', OutputWorkspace='ws_slice', NormalizeBasisVectors=False)

+- Run the above code and open ``ws_slice`` in the sliceviewer.
-Open ``ws_slice`` in the sliceviewer and check that non-orthogonal view is enabled - however when clicked the gridlines are orthogonal  (in this case 110 is orthogonal to 001).
+- Check that non-orthogonal view is enabled on opening - however when clicked the gridlines are orthogonal  (in this case 110 is orthogonal to 001).

-- Check that changing the properties of the workspace that governs the support for the non-orthogonal transform closes the sliceviewer window.
+C. Check that changing the properties of the workspace that governs the support for the non-orthogonal transform closes the sliceviewer window.

 - Open ``ws`` from the above test script in the sliceviewer

-  - Run ``ClearUB(ws)`` (it should close sliceviewer with warning ``property supports_nonorthogonal_axes is different...``
+- Run ``ClearUB(ws)`` (it should close sliceviewer with warning ``property supports_nonorthogonal_axes is different...``)

 - Instead of clearing the UB you can also replace the workspace with a workspace of a different frame that doesn't support the non-orthogonal view (e.g. QLab)

 .. code-block:: python